Art Never Stops 🎨

 Mission: Provide the highest service and support to all schools and stakeholders.

-In Elementary, all K-5 students are enrolled in visual arts courses and receive 40-50 minutes once a week in a well-supplied art room or designated art-making area) at every school.
+In Elementary, all Kindergarten through 5th-grade students are enrolled in a grade-level Visual Arts course and receive 40-50 minutes of quality instruction every week in a well-equipped Art classroom (or designated art-making area) at every school.
 There is no "Art on a cart" in Pinellas County Schools.
-Students receive studio-based art project experiences based on the Florida Next Generation State Standards in the following media: drawing, painting, printmaking, mixed media, digital media, sculpture, and ceramics.
-All K-5 students have access to a Digital Arts Lab for learning 21st century digital skills, digital citizenship, and producing amazing digital artwork, photography, and even stop-motion animation films.
-Perkins Elementary, in St. Petersburg, and Sandy Lane Elementary, in Clearwater, are the district's magnet schools for the Visual and Performing Arts.
+Students receive studio-based art project experiences based on a robust curriculum aligned to the Florida State Standards in the following Units of Study: Drawing, Painting, Printmaking, Mixed Media/Fiber, Digital Media, Sculpture, and Ceramics.
+All K-5 students have access to a Digital Arts Lab with iPads to learn 21st-century digital skills and citizenship, and create digital artwork, photography, and stop-motion animation.
+Perkins Elementary, in St. Petersburg, and Sandy Lane Elementary, in Clearwater, are the district's magnet schools for the Visual Arts.

-Middle School offers a spectrum of engaging state-approved visual arts courses as electives for 6-8 grade students.
-Students also receive world-class instruction and studio-based Art project experiences based on a robust curriculum-aligned Florida State Standards in the following Units of Study: Drawing, Painting, Printmaking, Mixed Media, Sculpture, and Ceramics.
+Middle School offers a spectrum of exciting Visual Arts courses as electives for 6-8 grade students.
+Middle school students also receive world-class instruction and studio-based Art project experiences based on a robust curriculum-aligned Florida State Standards in the following Units of Study: Drawing, Painting, Printmaking, Mixed Media, Sculpture, and Ceramics.
 Courses are as follows: Visual Art 1, Visual Art 2, Digital Art & Design 1, Digital Art & Design 2, 2-D Studio Art 1, 2-D Studio Art 2, 3-D Studio Art 1, 3-D Studio Art 2, Creative Photo 1, Creative Photo 2, and Pre-Advance Placement Visual Arts.
-All middle school Art programs utilize a Digital Arts Lab with iPads or laptops (1 to 1 devices) for students to learn 21st century digital skills, digital citizenship, and produce riveting digital artwork, photography, and stop-motion animation or live-action films.
+All middle school Art programs utilize a Digital Arts Lab with iPads or laptops (1 to 1 devices) for students to learn 21st-century digital skills, digital citizenship, and create digital artwork, photography, and stop-motion animation/live-action film.
 John Hopkins Middle School, in St. Petersburg, is the district's magnet school for the Fine Arts.